Updated June 2026

 10 BPS (Soon 100 BPS)

-After the Crescendo upgrade, Kaspa operates at 1 block per second.
-The network is now preparing for 10 blocks per second and eventually 100 blocks per second, which would make it one of the fastest proof-of-work networks ever built.
+After the Crescendo upgrade, Kaspa operates at 10 blocks per second.
+The network is now preparing for 100 blocks per second, which would make it one of the fastest proof-of-work networks ever built.

 Security and Decentralization